Enabling Fast Differentially Private SGD via Just-in-Time Compilation and Vectorization: Introduction

 While there has been significant work towards making DPSGD run faster, they are without exception built \emph{on top} of frameworks such as PyTorch and TensorFlow.
 By investigating the effect of low-level language features, we thus provide a qualitatively different (and more systems-focused) perspective on the problem, which we hope will refocus efforts by the community to speed up private machine learning.
 We discuss how other frameworks can take advantage of this perspective in Section~\ref{sec:recs}.
 Briefly, we recommend improved support for vectorization and JIT compilation.

 While our investigations show the consistent and substantial superiority of JAX for fast private machine learning, these benefits remain relatively unknown.
-Though a small number of experts are aware~\cite{Talwar20}, and the official JAX repo contains a toy demonstration~\cite{Creager19}, a Google Scholar search revealed only two papers which use JAX for differential privacy~\cite{WaitesC20, papernot2020tempered}, and neither emphasizes or even comments on the computational advantages of JAX.
+Though a small number of experts are aware~\cite{Talwar20}, and the official JAX repo contains a toy demonstration~\cite{Creager19}, before the initial posting of our paper a Google Scholar search revealed only two papers which use JAX for differential privacy~\cite{WaitesC20, papernot2020tempered}, and neither emphasizes or even comments on the computational advantages of JAX.
+Similarly, while efficient per-example gradients have been studied in TensorFlow~\cite{agarwal2019autovectorizing}, efficient application of these techniques is not readily available to privacy researchers.
 We hope that our investigation will document this phenomenon and encourage others to adopt it for their private machine learning needs.